Chart Color Schemes

 Population

-Paralowie's population was approximately 18,737 as of November 2025.
-This figure represents an increase of 921 people since the 2021 Census, which reported a population of 17,816.
-The growth is inferred from the estimated resident population of 18,477 in June 2024 and an additional 112 validated new addresses since the Census date.
-This results in a population density ratio of 2,252 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Paralowie's growth rate of 5.2% since the 2021 census exceeded the SA3 area's growth rate of 3.7%, indicating it as a growth leader in the region.
-Overseas migration contributed approximately 50.2% of overall population gains during recent periods, driving the area's population growth.
+Paralowie's population was around 18,737 as of November 2025.
+This reflected an increase of 921 people from the 2021 Census figure of 17,816.
+The growth was inferred from ABS estimated resident population data of 18,477 in June 2024 and validated new addresses since the Census date.
+This resulted in a population density ratio of 2,252 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Paralowie's growth of 5.2% since the 2021 Census exceeded the SA3 area's growth rate of 3.7%, indicating it was a growth leader in the region.
+Overseas migration contributed approximately 50.2% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are used, released in 2023 based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Future population trends indicate lower quartile growth for statistical areas across the nation.
-Paralowie is expected to expand by 755 persons to reach a total population of approximately 20,492 by 2041, reflecting an increase of 2.6% over the 17-year period based on the latest population numbers.
+For future projections, AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections were used, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels based on 2021 data released in 2023.
+Examining future trends, lower quartile growth is anticipated nationally, with Paralowie expected to expand by 755 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 2.6% over the 17-year period.

 Frequently Asked Questions - Population